Chad-Glazier/aperture-omr/README.md

 - [`internal`](./internal) contains packages that are used internally.
 This will be most of the project.
   - [`database`](./internal/database/) contains all database interactions.
 Most of the queries are generated with sqlc (I explain this more [here](./internal/database/sqlc/README.md)).
   - [`httpserver`](./internal/httpserver/) contains the handler functions and middleware that make up the HTTP API for the service.
 We are just using the standard [`net/http`](https://pkg.go.dev/net/http) library since the API should be relatively simple.
+    - [`dto`](./internal/httpserver/dto/) contains the data transfer objects (DTOs) for the server.
+Any complex object that will be sent or received from the server is put there, along with relevant deserialization and validation functions.
+    - [`handler`](./internal/httpserver/handler/) includes the bulk of the HTTP server's logic.
   - [`fs`](./internal/fs/) exposes a simple interface for file storage, particularly images.
 Internally, it currently has two implementations; one wraps the local file system (suitable for testing) and the other wraps an S3 client.
 - [`config`](./config) wraps configuration data.
   - Conventionally, this folder would simply include `.env` files and stuff.
 However in this project we define it as an actual Go package that's responsible for wrapping configuration variables and ensuring that they're all set, as opposed to littering the codebase with `os.Getenv()` calls and error checks.
 This also allows us to set environment variables based on the runtime mode (development, production, or test) and validate them when the program starts, instead of postponing potential runtime errors.